ivogeorg/ce-learning-progression-005-transistors/learning-progression-with-la-schema.md

 For the NPN transistor, V<sub>BE</sub> = + 0.7 V and the base current flows out of the base.
 For the PNP transistor, V<sub>BE</sub> = - 0.7 V (or V<sub>EB</sub> = + 0.7 V) and the base current flows into the base.

+Sparkfun has an excellent, accessible thought thorough, [introduction to transistors](https://learn.sparkfun.com/tutorials/transistors) tutorial that is highly recommended for getting a deeper understanding of these simple devices as well as a survey of their wide array of applications.

 ##### Field-effect transistors

 `[<lernact-see>]`Video of [MOSFET operation](https://www.youtube.com/watch?v=stM8dgcY1CA).